chrisjd20/power_dump/README.md

 # Power Dump

 Power Dump takes a 64 bit Windows 10 powershell process dump made using procdump and retrieves powershell blocks and variables from memory.
 Basically its strings on steroids with a little extra logic built-in for finding powershell.
+Only tested and built out right now for/on Windows 10 64 bit Intel.

 ![alt text](screenshot.PNG)